clover/remote-pay-cloud/README.md

 let connectorFactory: Clover.ICloverConnectorFactory =
       Clover.CloverConnectorFactoryBuilder.createICloverConnectorFactory(configuration);
 ```
-##### Create the Clover Connector object.
+##### Create the Clover Connector object
 Using the configuration object you created, call the factory function to get an instance of a Clover Connector.
 ```
 let cloverConnector: Clover.remotepay.ICloverConnector =
     connectorFactory.createICloverConnector(
       new StandAloneExampleWebsocketPairedCloverDeviceConfiguration());
 ```
-##### Add the listener instance to the connector, and initialize the connection to the device.
+##### Add the listener instance to the connector and initialize the connection to the device
 ```
 cloverConnector.addCloverConnectorListener(new StandAloneExampleCloverConnectorListener(cloverConnector));
 cloverConnector.initializeConnection();
 ```
 ##### Clean up the connection on exit of the window.
 This should be done with all connectors.
-This example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is displosed of.
+The following example uses jQuery to add a hook for the window `beforeunload` event that ensures that the connector is displosed of.
 ```
 $(window).on('beforeunload ', function () {
     try {